+Route Schedule
-1. For the Designated Airline(s) of the Kingdom of the Netherlands:

-All Points in the Netherlands - All Intermediate points - All Points in Zambia - All points beyond

-2. For the Designated Airline(s) of the Republic of Zambia:

-All Points in Zambia - all Intermediate points - All Points in the Netherlands - All points beyond
+- For the Designated Airline(s) of the Kingdom of the Netherlands: All Points in the Netherlands All Intermediate points All Points in the Cooperative Republic of Guyana All points beyond. - For the Designated Airline(s) of the Cooperative Republic of Guyana: All Points in the Cooperative Republic of Guyana All Intermediate points All Points in the Netherlands All points beyond.